opendistro/for-elasticsearch-docs/docs/ad/index.md

 The **Total anomalies** graph plots the anomaly grade with the corresponding measure of confidence.

 Anomaly grade is a number between 0 and 1 that indicates the level of severity of how anomalous a data point is.
 An anomaly grade of 0 represents “not an anomaly,” and a non-zero value represents the relative severity of the anomaly.
-The confidence score represents the measure of confidence in the anomaly grade.
+The confidence score is an estimate of the probability that the reported anomaly grade matches the expected anomaly grade.
+Confidence increases as the model observes more data and learns the data behavior and trends.
+Note that confidence is distinct from model accuracy.

 The **Features** graph plots the features based on the aggregation method.
 On the top-right corner, you can vary the date-time range of the detector.